Palm Walk

-The Palm Walk is a pedestrian mall located on Arizona State University's Tempe campus that is lined with one hundred and five Mexican fan palms.
-Running from the foot of the University bridge to the north, to the Student Recreation Complex to the south, the path runs for almost four-tenths of a mile.
+Palm Walk is a pedestrian mall located on Arizona State University's Tempe campus that is lined with 110 date palms.
+The north-south path runs for nearly 0.4 mi starts at the foot of University Bridge, which crosses over University Drive, before terminating at the entrance to the Sun Devil Fitness Complex.
 The path itself follows the old alignment of Normal Avenue, before it was incorporated into the expanding college's campus.

+The original palm trees were Mexican fan palms planted in phases between circa 1916 and 1930, at what was then the eastern edge of campus.
+The palms became a campus landmark, with the first appearance of "palm walk" as a name in university publications dating to 1967.
+At the end of their life span, the original palms were replaced between 2016 and 2018 with Medjool date palms which offer a larger shade canopy; the dates are harvested annually and sold to the public.

 History

 Origins

-The history of the palm walk dates to an early attempt at campus beautification by Tempe Normal School President Arthur John Matthews.
+The history of Palm Walk dates to an early attempt at campus beautification by Tempe Normal School president Arthur John Matthews.
 While popularly cited as being planted in 1916, there is no definitive date on when the trees were planted.
 The best estimates for when the trees were planted vary from 1916 to 1919, although there also exist orders for trees in 1917 and 1918, the latter of which mentions the purchase of palm trees.
 Originally planted on the northern end of the walk near the original Normal School campus, the trees were later planted to the south, as the college expanded.
-The last trees were planted in 1930 or the 1930s, depending on sources, and are smaller than the trees on northern portions of the route.

-As the Palm Walk runs along the former alignment of Normal Avenue to what would have been the eastern edge of the main campus as it was built, it marked the eastern boundary for campus.
-As the college expanded over the years, it has become a local landmark for the university.
+The last trees were planted in 1930 or the 1930s, depending on sources, and were smaller than the trees on northern portions of the route.
+As Palm Walk runs along the former alignment of Normal Avenue to what would have been the eastern edge of the main campus as it was built, it marked the eastern boundary for campus.
+As the campus expanded over the years, it became a local landmark for the university.
+In earlier years, commencement ceremonies featured students parading south down Palm Walk to Goodwin Stadium.

-The University Archives maintains a Web site that displays photos of Palm Walk from the 1930s, 1946, 1957, 1966, and the 1990s.